patr1c1a/automationExample-GoogleSearch/Readme.md

 ## Test:

-The project performs the following test:
+The project performs the following test (provided in the assignment):
 - Given I want to go to the 'www.seleniumhq.org' Page
 - When I go to 'www.google.com'
 - and I type 'Seleniumhq' in the searchbox